-Now that you’ve been introduced the science behind Heart Rate Variability (HRV) and what makes it such a powerful tool in uncovering the inner workings of your autonomic nervous system, it’s time to explore exactly how you can take full advantage of it.
+Now that you’ve been introduced the science behind Heart Rate Variability (HRV) and what makes it such a powerful tool, it’s time to explore exactly how you can take full advantage of it.

 THE AUTONOMIC NERVOUS SYSTEM AND YOUR DAILY OUTLOOK

-The parasympathetic branch is characterized as the rest and digest system that allows the body to power down and recover after a period of sympathetic activation, aka an exhausting workout or stressful day.
+The parasympathetic branch is characterized as the rest and digest system that makes the body power down and recover after a period of sympathetic activation, aka an exhausting workout or stressful day¹.

-The sympathetic branch activates the stress hormones to increase your heart rate and decrease HRV, which is needed during exercise and mentally or physically stressful situations.
+The sympathetic branch activates the stress hormones to increase your heart rate and decrease HRV, which is needed during exercise and mentally or physically stressful situations¹.

-The interplay between these two branches and HRV inspired our team at Loops to develop a practical feature called Daily Outlook, that gives users a view of their nervous system, by simply wearing their Apple Watch.
+The back-and-forth between these two branches inspired our team at Loops to develop the Daily Outlook feature, informing users exactly what their body needs each day, by just wearing their Apple Watch.

 WHAT ARE DAILY OUTLOOKS?